Kuadrant/architecture/rfcs/0000-kuadrant-ci-cd.md

 4. Publish the component/s to the container registry.
 5. Create a draft release on Github with the information provided by the user.

+### Option 3: Release Workflow
+The third option is to create a Github Action that will be manually triggered by the user.
+The action will be the same for all the components, but will prompt the user for the specific information needed, such as the component's name and version, its dependencies, etc. It will also fail if there's missing information or if the information provided is not valid.
+The action will contain the following steps:

+Manual steps:
+1. From the Actions tab, select the Release action.
+2. Introduce the information needed.
+I.e.:
+   * Component/s name/s and version/s.
+   * Dependencies name/s and version/s.
+   * Replace version (in the case of the Operators, this version is needed for the OLM upgrade process).
+3. Run the action.
+4. After the release workflow is done:
+   * approve the Github draft release and publish it.
+   * change the draft PR on OperatorHub to ready to review.

+Automatic steps on the CI/CD workflow:
+1. Checkout the repository.
+2. Build the component manifests and bundle.
+3. Run tests and verify manifests, bundle, etc.
+4. Build the component/s image/s.
+5. Publish the component/s to the container registry.
+6. Create a draft release on Github with the information provided by the user.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation